 - Approximately 70% of U.S. roads are in areas that receive annual snowfall.

-- Each year, approximately 116,000 people are injured on snowy or icy roads.
+- Each year, about 116,000 people are injured on snowy or icy roads.

 - Stopping your car on snow and ice can take 6 to 10 times longer.